Korkman/shell-pack/docs/setup-any-terminal.md

 # Setup any terminal

 ## Nerd Font
-* Download your preferred Nerd Font from www.nerdfonts.com, for example [DejaVuSansMono](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/DejaVuSansMono.zip)
+* Download your preferred Nerd Font from www.nerdfonts.com, for example [DejaVuSansM](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/DejaVuSansMono.zip)
-* Install the font on your system, skipping either all files named "Windows Compatbile" or vice-versa
+* Install the font on your system, skipping either all files named "Propo" or "Mono"

 ## Alternative: Powerline font
 If you failed to convince your terminal to use a Nerd Font, a Powerline font will at least show the most desired glyphs correctly.